Machine translation meetup 2

 - Idris Abdulmumin, Masakhane

-The machine translation meetup was organised by Machine Translate.
+The machine translation meetup was organised by the Machine Translate Foundation.

 There was not enough time to answer all of the audience questions during the meetup.
 The guests kindly answered those questions in writing.